linkRachit/Marketing-through-Facebook/README.md

 upload project only contain-

 	Static working site

 	partial Database

 	only required entries

 	but with full result

 Original project contains-

 	Facebook crawling codes

 	Dyanamic page creater

 	full database of 25 days

-Project is partially uploaded due to Fork issues by other developers.
+Project is static uploaded of a dynamic site.